 Once you realise that home cooked pizza, fish and chips and burgers are way tastier than any you could buy, you’ll be happy to spend the time it takes to make them.
 And the best thing is that you make them exactly how you like them; everyone chooses their own individual pizza or burger toppings.

-Mix all of your ingredients together, shape into burgers and then either pan fry in coconut oil or oven bake.
-Use good quality organic, whole grain bread as your base and build the burgers using each person’s preferred salad ingredients.
+Mix all of your ingredients together, shape into burgers and then either pan fry in a little bit of oil or oven bake.
+Choose good quality whole grain if you’re using bread.
+Then build individual burgers with your preferred salad ingredients.

 Best of all, you choose your own toppings.
-So keep it basic, or make it gourmet, it’s entirely up to you!
+So keep it basic, or make it gourmet, it’s entirely up to you.

-Fried Rice – with or without meat, this is a really easy dish to make, as all you need to do is stir fry your veggies and then add in some pre-cooked rice towards the end with some seasoning and/or soy sauce.
+With or without meat, this is a really easy dish to make, as all you need to do is stir fry some veggies and then add in some pre-cooked rice towards the end with some seasoning and/or soy sauce.
 Add in some chopped cooked chicken and an egg for an extra protein boost.
 We use basmati rice, as it’s quick to cook and low GI.